Static structure factor in halide perovskite (CsPbI3)

 plt.show()

 Next, we look at how S(q) converges with respect to system size in the MD simulation.
-For larger supercells the number of q-points become larger meaning the calculations will be slower.
-Running the last calculation, size=12
+For larger supercells the number of q-points become larger, meaning that the calculations will be slower.
+Running the last calculation, size=12, can take quite some time and running the full cell below takes about an hour on a common work station.
+To speed this up, you could choose to read only a smaller part of the trajectory by setting frame_stop above or to reduce the number of q-points by decreasing q_max below.

 [11]: